mikeoleary/mikeoleary.github.io/_posts/2024-07-24-active-standby-bigip-no-DNAT-on-ALB.md

 #### When and why to use Azure LB's "Floating IP" option.

-The [floating IP] checkbox(https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-floating-ip) on your Azure LB rule could be understood as telling Azure LB: "do not perform Destination NAT for this traffic".
+The [floating IP checkbox](https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-floating-ip) on your Azure LB rule could be understood as telling Azure LB: "do not perform Destination NAT for this traffic".
 This is similar to F5's [nPath](https://my.f5.com/manage/s/article/K11116) (aka assymetric, or Direct Server Return) architecture.
-One difference: in Azure, you don't need to set the default gateway of your VM to point to Azure LB.
-In fact, Azure LB has no concept of "Self IP".

 <figure style="width: 1200px">
     <a href="/assets/azure-lb-active-standby-floating/lb-config-floating-ip.png"><img src="/assets/azure-lb-active-standby-floating/lb-config-floating-ip.png"></a>